Oklahoma City Thunder Odds | Spreads, Totals, Props, NBA Playoffs

 Unfortunately, that wasn’t meant to be.
 James Harden made it public he wasn’t okay with being the third banana on a loaded squid like the Thunder’s.
 Just one week into the 2012-13 season, Sam Presti traded Harden to the Houston Rockets in exchange for Kevin Martin, Jeremy Lamb, and two future first-round picks, one of which the team used to draft Steven Adams.

-The now “Big 2” of Durant and Westbrook couldn’t bring OKC back to the Finals, losing in the conference semifinals and finals respectively over the next two seasons.
+The then “Big 2” of Durant and Westbrook couldn’t bring OKC back to the Finals, losing in the conference semifinals and finals respectively over the next two seasons.
 The 2014-15 season was wasted when Durant went down for the season after just 27 games and OKC missed the playoffs entirely.

 KD returned the next year to lead the Thunder back to the Western Conference Finals against the defending champion Golden State Warriors.
 OKC built a 3-1 series lead, but couldn’t hang on and eventually lost to the Dubs in seven games.